htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

+- Fixed a bug where sending an updated proxy to an execute node could cause the *condor_starter* to segfault when AES encryption was enabled (which is the default).
+  :jira:`456`

 - Fixed a bug in the implementation of the submit commands ``max_retries`` and ``success_exit_code`` which would cause jobs which exited on a signal to go on hold (instead of exiting or being retried).